 What is a waste transfer licence?

 A waste transfer licence is required by any company that transports waste as part of their business.
-You do not need to own the waste, but if you move it to a recycling facility or landfill site, you must have a waste transfer licence.
+You do not need to produce or own the waste, but if you move it to a recycling facility or landfill site, you must have a waste transfer licence.
 At Business Waste, all the drivers we work with are licensed waste carriers.

 Meet your duty of care with the below waste transfer note example.
 Use this waste transfer note template for an example of what needs including to ensure your rubbish is removed safely and legally.